 Pre-sliced apples are often frequently recalled for safety reasons, but no one truly knows how these new GMO experiments will affect the human body.
 They work by “silencing” the gene that normally makes them turn brown.

-“This whole thing is just another big experiment on humans for no good reason,” said OCA president Ronnie Cummins.
+“This whole thing is just another big experiment on humans for no good reason,” said OCA president Ronnie Cummins, who passed away in 2023.

 Looking for the best organic, pasture-raised, Paleo and Ketogenic supplements?

 Check out the Selection from our friends at Paleo Valley!
-On Sale Here for the month of August!
+On Sale Here for this month!

 Click Here to Begin Shopping (Save Up to 35% Off Today Only Plus Recieve a FREE Mystery Gift!)